fab-spec/fab/README.md

 At the moment, the FAB project is focussing on supporting the following projects, to try to give the best possible experience for the most users.

+> 👉 If your app is in the following list, `fab init` should be all you need to run to get started!
+>
+> See [fab.dev/guides/getting-started](https://fab.dev/guides/getting-started) for more info.

 - Client-side rendered React (e.g. Create React App & friends)
 - Server-side, client-side & static pre-rendered NextJS
 - VueJS, AngularJS, Svelte etc that compile to static assets
 - Anything else that's fully static (i.e. any app that can be hosted on Netlify or S3)
 - Custom server-side rendered applications, with [some conversion](https://fab.dev/guides/converting-custom-ssr).

-> 👉 If your app matches any of the above, `fab init` should be all you need to run to get started!
->
-> See [fab.dev/guides/getting-started](https://fab.dev/guides/getting-started) for more info.

-Technically, _any_ server-side application that runs in (or compiles to) JavaScript, plus any amount of client-side code, should be able to be supported.
+However, _any_ server-side application that runs in (or compiles to) JavaScript, plus any amount of client-side code, should be able to be supported.
 If your application is not covered by the above list, it's worth reading the [FAB project goals](https://fab.dev/kb/project-goals) and then [getting involved](https://fab.dev/guides/giving-feedback) to make sure your needs will be supported in future.

-## The FAB format
+## How does it work?

 A FAB is a special ZIP file with two components, a single server-side JavaScript file, and a folder full of assets.